imbyr/firestore/readme.md

-# Firestore server ORM
+# Firestore ORM

-ORM API to process Firestore operations.
+Server ORM to process Firestore operations.

 **Main goal of this library is to provide as simple as possible interface, good code design and batch of features 💛**